dwightjack/vue-types/packages/docs/namespaced-usage/custom-instance.md

-# Custom instance
+# Custom Instance

 <!--@include: ./shared/warning.md-->

-The [sensibleDefaults](./index.md#native-types-configuration) and [extend](./extend.md) features let you customize the library to better fit into your project.
+The [sensibleDefaults](./index.md#native-types-configuration) and [extend](./extend.md) features allow you to customize the library to better fit your project.

-Anyway, they come with a downside: because they mutate the same `VueTypes` object, applications sharing the same module (ie: importing the same library instance from `node_modules`) might alter one another the behavior of validators.
+However, these features come with a downside: because they mutate the same `VueTypes` object, applications sharing the same module (i.e., importing the same library instance from `node_modules`) might alter each other's behavior when using validators.

-For example suppose we have a library `core` and an application `ui` both using `VueTypes`.
-In `core` we define a custom default and use it:
+For example, suppose we have a library `core` and an application `ui`, both using `VueTypes`.
+In `core`, we define a custom default and use it:

 ```js
 // core/types.js